Oracle Unlimited license agreement

 Navigating M&A Scenarios Without a Specific Clause in Your Oracle ULA

-In the dynamic business landscape, mergers and acquisitions (M&A) are commonplace, presenting unique challenges for managing Oracle Unlimited License Agreements (ULAs).
+Mergers and acquisitions (M&A) are common in the dynamic business landscape, presenting unique challenges for managing Oracle Unlimited License Agreements (ULAs).

 Suppose your ULA lacks a clause explicitly addressing the implications of M&A activities.